Travel Advice for Pregnant Women

 General International Travel Tips for Pregnant Women

-One of the most important things that you can do to support a safe and healthy experience abroad while expecting is to ensure that you remain hydrated at all times.
+One of the most important things you can do to support a safe and healthy experience abroad while expecting is to ensure that you always remain hydrated.
 In many destinations, this might require you to carry a relatively large amount of bottled water, but the advantages are worthwhile.

 Heatstroke and heat sickness are also concerns during pregnancy.
 If you are traveling in a warmer climate, be sure to wear a hat.
 Whether you are traveling in a warm or temperate area, be prepared to take frequent rest breaks.
 Exhaustion can set in quickly and may require emergency care.